py5coding/py5book/content/live_coding.md

 This function should only be called from within a Jupyter Notebook.

 The three boolean arguments, `always_rerun_setup`, `always_on_top`, and `activate_keyboard_shortcuts` correspond to the terminal command `py5-live-coding`'s optional parameters, and modify the Live Coding's behavior in the same way.
 The `archive` directory is by default the `archive` subdirectory relative to the Jupyter Notebook.
-Creating a backup copy of the Jupyter Notebook is not possible so the keyboard shortcuts will only allow you to create Sketch screenshots.
+Creating a backup copy of the Jupyter Notebook is not possible.
+Therefore, the keyboard shortcuts will only allow you to create Sketch screenshots.

 Why have this section?